hamsof/Github-Scraping/README.md

 For example if there are 1000 repos of a user it will iterate all over the repos and give the programming languages is these repos.
 That require a lot of time so thats why I have narrowed down the searching criteria.

 (Total enteries to json file 4)

+# Version 3:
+By selemium scraping of github users information from github main page